How to get statutory safety training and the certificates of competency you will need to work in the fishing industry.

 - knowledge of UK Legal and Administrative Processes (UKLAP)

-You may be asked to provide evidence of competency in the English Language and may be required to undertake an English oral examination.
+You may be asked to provide evidence of competency in the English Language and may have to take an English oral examination.
 You can find details of acceptable forms of evidence in Annex 4 of Marine Guidance Note (MGN) 221.
 Download MGN 221 training and certification guidance - Certificates of Equivalent Competency from the MCA website (PDF, 140KB).

-To ensure your CEC is issued, you must also submit the following:
+To make sure your CEC is issued, you must also submit the following:

 - completed application form signed by the seafarer